IIIF/api/source/presentation/4.0/index.md

   ]
 }
 ```
-IIIF Collection with `behavior:multi-part` for the second volume (1881), with individual Manifests for each issue.
+IIIF Collection with `behavior` "multi-part" for the second volume (1881), with individual Manifests for each issue.

 ```json
 {